dipendra-mule/conducky/website/docs/user-guide/faq.md

 ### Can I delete my account?

 Account deletion must be handled by system administrators.
-Contact your organization's SuperAdmin if you need your account deleted.
+Contact your organization's System Admin if you need your account deleted.

 ## Troubleshooting